-- Employees hired prior to February 1, 1986, who meet the eligibility requirements for early retirement (i.e., age 55 and 15 years of service, or age plus years of service = 75), normal retirement (age 65), or postponed retirement (over age 65), and their eligible dependents will receive Health Plan (with vision benefits), dental, and retiree life insurance coverage immediately upon retirement, and Medicare reimbursement for standard Part B premiums as applicable. - Employees hired on or after February 1, 1986, and are age 55 or older, with at least 15 years of service when they retire, and their eligible dependents will receive Health Plan coverage (without vision benefits) upon participation in Medicare (generally age 65).
-Retiree life insurance coverage is provided at retirement. - B. Retiree Medical Program for Active Employees on or After January 1, 2017 - 350 B.1.
-Retiree Health Plan Coverage for Active Employees on and After January 1, 2017 - Retiree Medical Program "Eligibility" For Active Employees - Category 1.
+- 373 Section 1 Health Plan - 374 A. Retiree Medical Program for Active Employees - 375 A.1.
+Retiree Health Plan Coverage for Active Employees - 376 Retiree Medical Program "Eligibility" For Active Employees - Category 1.
 Is an active employee who was hired before January 1, 2017, and who is age fifty-five (55) or older with fifteen (15) or more years of service upon termination.
 A year of service is defined as 1,000 compensated hours or, if more favorable, as otherwise defined under the rules existing prior to January 1, 2017.
 On or after January 1, 2017, a year of service is equal to two thousand (2,000) compensated hours, and prorated for each year in which the employee has at least 1,000 hours but fewer than 2,000 hours. - Category 2.
 An active employee hired on or after January 1, 2017 who is age fifty-five (55) years or older with twenty (20) or more years of service upon termination.
-A year of service is defined as two thousand (2,000) compensated hours, and prorated for each year in which the employee has at least 1,000 hours but fewer than 2,000 hours. - Retiree Medical Program "Medical Subsidy" For Category 1 and 2 Employees - Category 1.
+A year of service is defined as two thousand (2,000) compensated hours, and prorated for each year in which the employee has at least 1,000 hours but fewer than 2,000 hours.

+Retiree Medical Program "Medical Subsidy" For Category 1 and 2 Employees

+380 Category 1.
 Upon attainment of age sixty-five (65) or older, or Medicare-eligibility if earlier, a Category 1 retiree shall receive a Medical Subsidy toward enrollment in the Northern California Region Kaiser Permanente Senior Advantage Plan ("KPSAP") or as further described in the "Medical Subsidy" rules below.
-The Medical Subsidy for 2017 shall be equal to the greater of \$186 per month or the monthly plan premium of the highest cost individual Northern California Region

-Kaiser Permanente Senior Advantage Plan or its successor as of January 1, 2017.
+The Medical Subsidy for 2017 shall be equal to the greater of \$186 per month or the monthly plan premium of the highest cost individual Northern California Region Kaiser Permanente Senior Advantage Plan or its successor as of January 1, 2017.
 After 2017, the Medical Subsidy shall increase by three percent (3%) each year.
 A Category 1 Retiree's spouse or eligible domestic partner shall receive a Medical Subsidy equal to one hundred percent (100%) of the retiree's Medical Subsidy.
 The 100% Medical Subsidy for a spouse or eligible domestic partner will not apply until the retiree attains age sixty-five (65).
 If the Category 1 retiree's spouse or domestic partner is not yet Medicare eligible when the Retiree attains age 65, the spouse or domestic partner shall be covered under the active employee plan in effect, until attainment of age sixty-five (65) or Medicare-eligibility if earlier.
 A Category 1 retiree's eligible dependent child and disabled dependent child shall be covered under the active employee plan in effect at the time that the eligible dependent receives services.
 The Retiree Medical Program for a Category 1 retiree's eligible dependents (spouse, domestic partner, and/or eligible children) will not apply until the retiree attains age 65 or Medicare eligibility.
 Eligible spouse/domestic partner, or eligible disabled dependent children, who are not yet Medicare eligible, must enroll in Medicare and Kaiser Permanente's Senior Advantage Plan as soon as they become eligible in order to maintain retiree medical coverage.